 What had we gotten ourselves into?
-Jorge accepted a year-long position as Assistant Director for the University of Washington study abroad program in Cádiz, & we suddenly were off to Spain.
+Jorge accepted a year-long position as Assistant Director for the University of Washington study abroad program in Cádiz, & we were suddenly off to Spain.
 Just like that.
 Jorge had at least been to Europe before, but for me this was another moment like Seattle in 1994: moving somewhere without any prior visit.
 Oh well, live & learn.
 I needed to get out of an awful job + going to Europe had been a lifelong dream.
-I crammed in as many language lessons as I could before leaving, & our rental agency even agreed to let us sublet the Seattle apartment.
+I crammed in as many language lessons as I could before leaving, & our rental agency even agreed to let us sublease the Seattle apartment.
 Everything seemed to come together… except we didn’t have a place to live upon arrival.
 Details, details.

 Jorge & I crashed at the program director’s spacious apartment for a few weeks since he & his family had yet to arrive.
-Barely furnished & with a freezer chock full of meat that had spoiled —the smell & maggots will haunt me forever— Cádiz didn’t seem like the paradise either of us expected.
+Barely furnished & with a freezer chock full of meat that had spoiled —the smell & maggots will haunt me forever— Cádiz didn’t seem like the paradise either of us had expected.
 Then again, the city needed major investment in 1998.
 Motos screeched down the narrow streets at all hours, very foreign food made each meal a struggle, & my 101 Spanish proved useless when confronted with that thick, gaditano accent.
 In the midst of all this, we scoured the local trade rag Cambalache to find a place to live.
 After seeing a number of apartments in both the old & new part of town, we ended up in La Viña… back then a pretty run-down, working-class neighborhood.
 Nothing like the photo above from 2017!
 Unfortunately I don’t have the address written down anywhere, nor do I have any pictures of the place.
 At least I have the following description from my journal:

 We finally found an apartment today and are here tonight.
 This is strange in many ways.
 The apartment is pretty spacious but with all this furniture & typically Spanish crap in here, it reinforces that I am living someplace forever foreign.
 It will take some time to make this feel like home…with a little fixing up and some personal touches, things will be just fine.
 This place is 60,000 pesetas per month which works out to something like $400.
 For $200 a piece, that isn’t bad at all.